sinhSlumbering/alerty/README.md

   -f <track>            Specify a custom alarm sound file.
   -df <track>           Set a default alarm sound file (used if -f is not specified).
   -sm, --set-message    Set a custom notification message.
+  -dm, --default-message      Set a new default message for future alarms.
+  -eb, --enable-broadcast     Enables alert broadcast to registered devices -db, --disable-broadcast    Disable broadcast to registered devices -ri, --register-id          Register a device by device id.
-  --status              Check if an alarm is running.
+  -rn, --register-name        Register a device by device name -rd, --remove-device        Remove a device from Broadcast list --status              Check if an alarm is running.
   --stop                Stop the currently running alarm.
   --help                Display this help message.